 Throughout her ordeal, one of her biggest supporters was her beloved sister Cooke.
 But then Cooke herself became ill with cancer.
 Astonishingly, as Cooke lay dying, Natalie received a call that a kidney was available, but the surgery had to be performed immediately.
 Natalie couldn’t leave her sister’s side, but neither could she refuse the kidney that would save her own life.

-In a deeply affecting memoir released in November 2010, Love Brought Me Back: A Journey of Loss and Gain, Cole recounts her two-year battle with life-threatening illness.
-As counterpoint to Cole’s own remarkable story, the sister of her kidney donor shares her own family’s story of love, loss, and the generosity of spirit that would come to connect two very different women—total strangers—in the most intimate way imaginable.
+In a deeply affecting memoir released in November 2010, Love Brought Me Back: A Journey of Loss and Gain, Cole recounted her two-year battle with life-threatening illness.
+As counterpoint to Natalie’s own remarkable story, the sister of her kidney donor shared her own family’s story of love, loss, and the generosity of spirit that would come to connect two very different women—total strangers—in the most intimate way imaginable.

 In this video clip, taped prior to her transplant, Natalie Cole discusses her kidney disease and UKRO on Larry King Live.